List of Full House and Fuller House characters: Ramona Gibbler

 Ramona Gibbler (portrayed by Soni Nicole Bringas) is the daughter of Kimmy Gibbler and her ex-husband/fiancé/husband Fernando.
 She is not thrilled when she has to move into the Tanner family home and change schools.
 Ramona and Jackson had a bad history with each other, yet they have improved since Ramona moved in.
 Ramona quickly befriends one of the popular girls in school named Lola Wong and briefly dates Jackson's friend Bobby Popko.
 She is an aspiring dancer.
 Ramona later starts dating a boy named Ethan whom she met when he delivered for her.

 Tommy Fuller

-Tommy Fuller, Jr. (portrayed by Dashiell and Fox Messitt) is D.J.'s youngest son.
+Tommy Fuller, Jr. (portrayed by Dashiell and Fox Messitt) is D. J.'s youngest son.
 Like his aunt Michelle, he also loses a parent as a baby, and is played by twins.
+He is after named his late father Tommy Fuller, Sr.

 Fernando Hernandez-Guerrero-Fernandez-Guerrero

 Fernando Hernandez-Guerrero-Fernandez-Guerrero (portrayed by Juan Pablo Di Pace), is Kimmy Gibbler's race car driving ex-husband/fiancé.
 At the start of Fuller House, he and Kimmy are separated due to his unfaithfulness to her.
 Fernando begins to miss her and tries to win her back.
 It works, but he ends up finally signing their divorce papers.
 He only does this to re-propose, which she accepts.
 Fernando retires from his racing career, and moves in.
 Ten months after moving in, he buys Kimmy's childhood home and moves in with her brother.
 In season five Fernando, Jimmy and Steve all go in to buy a local sandwich shop when the owner Uncle Monty retires.
 Fernando and Kimmy get remarried in the series finale.